ContentElement.BeginAnimation Method (DependencyProperty, AnimationTimeline, HandoffBehavior)

 When you check whether a property is animated, note that the animation will begin and be considered animated when the first frame beyond the non-animated starting point is rendered.

-If the BeginTime for animation is null, then any current animations are removed and the current value of the property is held.
+If the BeginTime for animation is a null reference (Nothing in Visual Basic), then any current animations are removed and the current value of the property is held.

-If the entire animation value is null, all animations are removed from the property and the property value reverts to its base value.
+If the entire animation value is a null reference (Nothing in Visual Basic), all animations are removed from the property and the property value reverts to its base value.
 However, the originally associated animation timeline is not stopped.
 Any other animations assigned to that timeline will continue to run.